 Tell them why you like their blog.
 What articles of theirs have you read in the past?
 What ones were your favorite?
 Where can they see some examples of your content?
 This all needs to be explained in 5 – 8 sentences.
 One mistake I see a lot of people make is writing a novel for their pitch email.
 They don’t have time to read huge emails.
 If an email has 10 huge paragraphs it’s going to get deleted.
 You should focus on writing a subject line that will get opened and then slam your point home in just a few short sentences.
 If you are memorable AND brief you will stand a much better chance of receiving a reply.

 Everyone pays for links one way or another.
-All of the big companies are buying links like crazy.
+All of the big companies buy guest posts links like crazy.
 Think of all the big niches that are dominated by companies that do $XXX million every year.
 Do you think their SEO team is just writing “high quality content” and watching Rand and his white board Friday videos?
 Hell no!
 They are reaching out to every website and writer they can find to buy links.
 They are spending hundreds of thousands of dollars on authority editorial links.

 This is a loaded question.